3-Dimensional TQFTs From Non-Semisimple Modular Categories: Closed 3-manifold invariants

 \subsection{Lyubashenko-Reshetikhin-Turaev functor}

-We start with the definition of a monoidal functor from a category of partially $\calC$-colored ribbon graphs, featuring red and blue edges, to $\calC$.
-Red and blue edges play different roles in the construction: Red edges are related to the Lyubashenko invariant, they are uncolored, and they are to be evaluated using the right integral $\intL$ on the coend $\coend$; Blue edges are more standard, they can be colored with any object of $\calC$, and they are to be evaluated using the Reshetikhin-Turaev functor $F_\calC$.
+We start with the definition of a monoidal functor from a category of partially $\calC$-labeled ribbon graphs, featuring red and blue edges, to $\calC$.
+Red and blue edges play different roles in the construction: Red edges are related to the Lyubashenko invariant, they are unlabeled, and they are to be evaluated using the right integral $\intL$ on the coend $\coend$; Blue edges are more standard, they can be labeled with any object of $\calC$, and they are to be evaluated using the Reshetikhin-Turaev functor $F_\calC$.
 See Turaev's book \cite{T94} for a reference about ribbon graphs and Reshetikhin-Turaev functors.

 By a \textit{closed manifold} we mean a compact manifold without boundary.
 Every manifold we will consider will be oriented, every diffeomorphism of manifolds will be positive, and all links and tangles will be both oriented and framed.
 If $M$ is a manifold, then $\overline{M}$, or sometimes also $(-1)M$, will denote the manifold obtained from $M$ by reversing its orientation.
 The interval $[0,1]$ will be denoted $I$.